rishiraj88/rishiraj88/README.md

-# Hi 👋, dear reader!
+# Hi 👋, readers and imaginators!

 Feel free to fork into the respositories here.
 The nice acts of collaboration and sharing are always welcome.